 This course is designed to reinforce writing skills taught in ENGL 0313 and ENGL 1301 and other writing and writing intensive courses.
-Concurrent enrollment in ENGL 1301 and ENGL 1101/ENGL 1102 is recommended.
+Students in ENGL 0313 or 0323 are concurrently enrolled in ENGL 1101.
+Students enrolled in ENGL 1301 or other writing courses may enroll in ENGL 1101 if seats are available.